Glenn Hegar

-Glenn Allen Hegar Jr. (born 25 November 1970) is an American attorney who serves as Texas Comptroller of Public Accounts.
+Glenn Allen Hegar Jr. (born November 25, 1970) is an American attorney who served as Texas Comptroller of Public Accounts from 2015 to 2025.
 He was a Republican member of the Texas Senate representing the 18th District, west of Houston.
 He succeeded fellow Republican Susan Combs as comptroller on January 2, 2015.
 He was elected Comptroller in the general election on November 4, 2014.

 Hegar gained prominence in 2022 as the gatekeeper to the Texas's $330 billion in investment assets, following a letter he sent to more than 100 of the world's largest financial firms demanding that they make clear whether they restrict business with the fossil-fuel industry.
 If so, they would risk getting shut out of working with the fastest-growing US state.

+On March 7, 2025, Hegar was selected by the Board of Regents of the Texas A&M University System as the lone finalist for the system's chancellor.
+The board formally approved him in a unanimous vote on April 2, 2025.
+On July 1, Hegar succeeded retiring chancellor, John Sharp.

-Texas State legislature
+Texas Legislature

 Hegar was elected to the Texas House in 2002 and served in District 28.
 He won re-election in 2004.

 He was elected to the Texas Senate in 2006 and was re-elected in 2010 and 2012.
-Hegar resigned from the Senate on December 5, 2014 after his election as Texas Comptroller.
+Hegar resigned from the Senate on December 5, 2014, after his election as Texas Comptroller.

 Texas State Comptroller

 2014 election

-Hegar faced three opponents Republican nomination for state comptroller: State Representative Harvey Hilderbran of Kerrville, Debra Medina of Wharton, an activist with the Tea Party movement, and the former State Representative Raul Torres of Corpus Christi.
-Hegar finished with 49.99% of the vote with 610,512 votes (49.99 percent), and Hildebran opted to forgo a runoff election.
+Hegar faced three opponents for the Republican nomination for state comptroller: State Representative Harvey Hilderbran of Kerrville, Debra Medina of Wharton, an activist with the Tea Party movement, and former State Representative Raul Torres of Corpus Christi.
+Hegar finished with 610,512 votes (49.99 percent), but Hildebran opted to forgo a runoff election, thus giving Hegar the party's nomination.
 Hilderbran polled 317,731 votes (26.01 percent).
 Debra Medina finished third with 235,713 votes (19.3 percent), and Raul Torres polled 57,255 votes (4.7 percent).

 Hegar, with 58.4 percent of the vote, defeated the Democratic nominee Mike Collier, a businessman from Houston, in the November 4 general election.

 2018 election

-Hegar won election to a second term in the 2018 general election.
+Hegar was unopposed in the 2018 Republican primary and won election to a second term in the 2018 general election.

 In 2021, Hegar proposed to weaken the rules for transparency and accountability for the biggest corporate tax break program in Texas., Chapter 313.

+2022 election

+Hegar faced Mark V. Goloby in the primary but won easily, then won election to a third term in the 2022 general election by a larger margin than in the 2018 election.